pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process application
 -------------------

-The library's process application class ``Process`` functions as an event-sourced projection (see previous section) and an event-sourced application.
-It is a subclass of ``SimpleApplication`` which also reads notification logs and writes tracking records.
-A process application has a policy that defines how it will respond to domain events.
+The library's process application class ``Process`` functions as a projection into an event-sourced application.
+Applications and projections are discussed in previous sections. ``Process`` extended ``SimpleApplication`` by also reading notification logs and writing tracking records.
+A process application also has a policy that defines how it will respond to domain events it reads from notification logs.

 Notification tracking